 Spring units are practically famous for their uniqueness that you don’t quite get from anything else.
 Of course, as a synthetic reverb, our ear can tell it isn’t replicating a real acoustic space.
 This is fine, because spring reverb is simply another tool to have in the kit!

 The bounciness we hear comes from the actual timing between echoes in the tank.
-To create each artificial reflection, the signal must first travel the length of the spring to the transducer, bounce back across the length of the coil, and again bounce across the full length of the spring back to the transducer.
+To create each artificial reflection, the signal must first travel across the length of the spring to the transducer.
+It bounces back across the coil, and again bounces across the length of the spring back to the transducer.

 Spring units are also typically low-end focused because of the way a signal vibrates the coil.
 Higher frequencies have shorter wavelengths which may not be able to travel the full length of the spring, moving only single coils at a time.
 Lower frequencies, with their longer wavelengths, have the power to move multiple coils at once, meaning we get more low end from spring reverb.